the-outcaster/kazeta-plus/README.md

 - no need to store runtimes on your removable media; runtimes can be downloaded directly to the hard drive in the BIOS for faster load times, while also saving space on your disc/removable media
 - easier troubleshooting thanks to a button on the main menu to copy the session logs over to the user's SD card, as opposed to having to copy them manually via the terminal
 - error screen that reads off the session log in the event a cart failed to load
+- compressed `.kzp` EROFS image support for games to save disk space and simplify the way games are packaged/transferred

 Fixes:
 - fixes for missing fonts in certain applications (and may even fix apps that only had a black screen)